JacobLawson/Lab5_382/README.md

 #####Required Functionality
 For required functionality, the biggest change to the program was creating if statements based off of button presses to toggle the LEDs.
 I also had to change the definitions of the the buttons so that they would match the button codes for the remote.

-A video of the functionality can be seen in the file list.
-Github did not support embedding of videos, so both the A and required functionality are uploaded in the file list
+A video of the required functionality can be seen in the link below.

-<video src="Req.mp4" width="320" height="200" controls preload></video>
+<embed width="440" height="420" type="application/x-shockwave-flash" src="http://v8.tinypic.com/player.swf?file=28mg4y0&s=8"><br><font size="1"><a href="http://tinypic.com/player.php?v=28mg4y0&s=8">Required Functionality</a>

 ###A Functionality

 For A functionality, I ended up using the etch a sketch program from Lab 4.
 Nothing really had to be changed on the asm file.
 The c file had to have the BIT and PIN inputs changed to the button code definitions.
 I also had to include a block of code to determine the IR signal reciever by the IR reciever.
 I ended up having to seek help from C2C Thompson to implement this particular part of the code.
 It involved determining whether a packet signal was fully recieved, and then it shifted a 1 or 0 to the IrPacket depending on which state the array was in.
-The video of the functionality can be found in the file list for this lab.
+The video of the functionality can be seen in the link below.
+The quality was degraded so that the video could fit, but you can still see the program work.
+Sorry about that!

+<embed width="440" height="420" type="application/x-shockwave-flash" src="http://v8.tinypic.com/player.swf?file=21l796c&s=8"><br><font size="1"><a href="http://tinypic.com/player.php?v=21l796c&s=8">A Functionality</a>

 ###Conclusion